cran/abima/README.md

 ## Example 1

-This is a basic example which shows you how to apply the adaptive bootstrap for testing no mediation effect under the classical linear structral equation model:
+This is a single example that shows steps of using the adaptive bootstrap (AB) to test for the null hypothesis of no mediation effect under the linear structral equation models.

-### A single mediator
+### One-dimensional mediator

 ``` r
 library(abima)